Odey: Amiens sign Nigeria and Genk forward | Goal.com

 His eye-catching performances earned him a move to Swiss club FC Zürich, where he scored 12 goals in 45 league games during his two-year stay.

-The striker then signed for Genk in 2019 and will now continue his development with French side Amiens.
+The striker then signed for Genk in 2019 and will now continue his development with Amiens.

 Odey has been capped three times by the Nigeria national team, having made his debut in August 2017 against the Republic of Benin.